huijing/huijing.github.io/_posts/2014-12-01-how-i-started-with-jekyll-and-github-pages.md

 ### Other pages

 - For anything that isn't a post, you can create them in the root of your site
-- The URL will just be `http://www.SITENAME.com/PAGE-TITLE.html`
+- The URL will just be <code class="language-bash">http://www.SITENAME.com/PAGE-TITLE.html</code>

 I actually had a lot of fun building my own Jekyll site and would urge anyone who likes to have full control over their site's markup to give it a try too.